 The differences affect the whole city.
 It is not only individual areas or groups that are affected by problems related to segregation.
 It is a question of how areas and groups compare with each other.

-The focus is on health promotion and implementing initiatives early on in a child’s life.
-Initiatives are implemented broadly and to the benefit of everyone although with an emphasis on those with greatest needs.
+The focus is on health promotion and implementing initiatives early on in children´s livese.
+Initiatives are implemented broadly and to the benefit of everyone although with emphasis on those with greatest needs.

-The task of creating an equal city is being pursued simultaneously on several levels and in different areas.
-The initiatives are centred on five focal areas and are evidence based.
+The task of creating an equal city is being pursued simultaneously on several levels and across the city.
+There is a politically agreed strategy with four areas of focus.

-Equality work in Gothenburg is characterised by broad-based participation and a clear allocation of responsibility within the framework of the municipal organisation.
+The work for greater equality in Gothenburg is characterised by broad-based participation and a clear allocation of responsibility within the framework of the municipal organisation.

 We need to be patient and work systematically.
 Working to bring about equality is a long-term effort and it can take several years before we see results.

-Someone has been appointed within each focal area with overall responsibility to take the work forward across the city.
+For each area one of two directors have been appointed with responsibility to take the work forward across the city.